"It's going to be ok, Charlie. We've been talking about this for weeks, remember? You're going to have fun and make lots of friends."

 As I reached for the packet and a pen, I saw from the corner of my eye...

 "Do you think you can tell me your name now?"
 Ms. Cantrell had squatted down now next to Charlie.
-Talking softly, and looking directly at him.
+She was talking softly, and looking directly at him.
 "That's ok.
 Your Dad said your name was Charlie.
 May I call you Charlie?"
 Finally, Charlie looked up, and shook his head 'yes'.
 "Great.
 I can't wait to see you again tomorrow.
 Maybe you will let me be your friend.
 Ok?
 Bye, for now, Charlie."
-With a small wave, our Orientation at Highlands Elementary was done.
+With a small wave, our Orientation at Highland Hills Elementary was done.

 I think it would help if I actually knew what happened, but I don't.
 I came home from work, found Charlie alone in the house, in his room.
 No Janessa.
 Not even a sign of her.
 He wasn't crying or upset.
 Just asked me over and over where his Momma was.
 I had no answer.